Ingredients:

 1 large egg

-24 ounces Velvetta cheese (from a 32 ounce block of Velvetta (8 inch x 2 1/2 inch x 2 1/2 inch), at room temperature
+24 ounces Velvetta cheese (from a 32-ounce block of Velvetta cheese)

 1 teaspoon ground cayenne pepper powder